MuhammadHammadHussain/CERN-BOT/docs/source/Autonomous Navigation of Mobile Robots.rst

 All three algorithms were tested in a controlled simulated environment using Gazebo for different 2D occupancy maps which results in following parameters while navigation from Point A to Point B i.e. from start to end:

-.. for table to remain centered, no spaces between the headings and the text.
+.. for table to remain centered, different code structure should be used.
-.. table:: Algorithm Comparison Results
-   :align: center
-   :widths: auto

 +-------------+----------------------+------------------------+------------------+
 | Algorithm   | Path Length (m)      | Computation Time (ms) | Nodes Explored    |
 +=============+======================+========================+==================+